taytwkim/webllm-chat/README.md

 # WebLLM Chat

-A browser-based chat application that allows users to choose between local inference (using WebLLM) and remote API inference.
+Chatbot that supports hybrid inference, allowing the user to switch between on-device and remote execution.
+This hybrid setup reflects a common deployment pattern in which complex queries are routed to the cloud while simpler requests are handled on-device.

 ## Features

-- 🤖 **Local Inference**: Run LLMs directly in the browser using WebLLM (no server required)
+- 🤖 **Local Inference**: Run LLMs directly in the browser using WebLLM
-- ☁️ **Remote Inference**: Use cloud-based API for faster or higher-quality responses
+- ☁️ **Remote Inference**: Use cloud-hosted API for faster or higher-quality responses
 - 💬 **ChatGPT-like UI**: Clean, modern interface inspired by ChatGPT
 - 🔄 **Mode Switching**: Easily switch between local and remote inference modes
 - 📊 **Streaming Responses**: Real-time streaming of responses for both modes